jmacadie/jrpl_sinatra/README.md

     - You need to set up the database.
 Run the script `scripts/reset_db.sh {APP_NAME}` to deploy a fresh copy from the source script
     - You need to provide the system settings in `sudo vim current/config/database.yml` and `sudo vim current/config/general.yml`
       - This must be done by hand for security
-      - It has to be done with sudo permissions
+      - It has to be done with super user permissions, as it is not your file and is locked for editing
       - The database passwords are provided in the text output of `./create_new_app.sh`
       - On subsequent deploys, you can elect to keep the config settings to avoid having to re-input
+    - Finally we need to restart the puma instance `sudo service puma-{APP_NAME} restart`.
+This is so the updated database connection settings can be flushed through.
+It should only be necessary on the first deploy as the connection settings won't change after that

 With all this the website should be good to go in production / staging on the webserver